 - Whisk until everything is well combined.

-- The batter consistency should be almost similar to the Idli batter.
+- The batter consistency should be similar to that of the Idli batter.
 Add a little water to adjust the consistency if it is too thick.

 - Cover the bowl and set it aside for 20-30 minutes.